Reactions to the assassination of John F. Kennedy: Hostile

 On December 1, after Malcolm X made a speech, reporters asked him for a comment about the assassination of President Kennedy.
 The spokesman for the Nation of Islam said that it was a case of "chickens coming home to roost", and added that "chickens coming home to roost never did make me sad; they've always made me glad."

 The New York Times wrote, "in further criticism of Mr. Kennedy, the Muslim leader cited the murders of Patrice Lumumba, Congo leader, of Medgar Evers, civil rights leader, and of the Negro girls bombed earlier this year in a Birmingham church.
 These, he said, were instances of other 'chickens coming home to roost'."
 The newspaper noted that his comments were greeted by "loud applause and laughter" from the all-black audience.
 It quoted an unnamed audience member, who told a reporter he applauded Malcolm X's remarks "more for the fact that he had the nerve to say it than that I really approved of it".

+Jimmy Hoffa, the President of the Teamsters union, who had been the subject of organized crime crackdowns by the Kennedy administration, was glad to receive the news of the President's death.
+He jumped up on the table and cheered when he learnt of his death.
+Hoffa was angered when he discovered that the Teamsters headquarters had been closed and flew into a rage when read a statement of condolences to be issued, ordering that there would not be one.
+On the day of the funeral most Teamsters branches were closed for business, but in Hoffa's base of Detroit the branches stayed open.
+Hoffa said of the President's brother and Attorney General that "Bobby Kennedy is just another lawyer now".